Bachelor herd: Fur seals

 Male fur seals, as a family, commonly live in bachelor herds during the non-breeding season.
 During the breeding season (April–September in the Northern Hemisphere, September–January in the Southern Hemisphere), the size of herds greatly diminishes.
 These bachelor herds are large in size, ranging from 15,000 to more than 20,000 seals living in one area, referred to as a rookery.

 The grounds occupied by fur seal bachelor herds are generally far away from breeding grounds, anywhere from 1 mi or more.
-Members of the group range from seal that are one year old, called yearlings, up through older seals.
+Members of the group range from seals that are one year old, called yearlings, up through older seals.
 There appears to be no rigid social structure during the non-breeding season and there is little competition for food or mates.
 The male fur seals are also mostly non-aggressive.

 Fur seal bachelor herds are frequently targets of the seal hunt due to large populations being concentrated in a relatively small area.
 There are few regulations in regard to adult male seal hunting due to limited effects on the future population.